I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-The Powertraveller Solarmonkey Adventurer is my new solar charging device for my electronic outdoor gear like camera, headlamp and smartwatch.
-Previously, I have used my Anker Astro 3E in order to keep my electronic devices charged on a muli-day hiking trip.
-However, I realized that the battery will be low on energy after 4 days so I was looking for a device which I can recharge during my hiking and packrafting trips.
+The Powertraveller Solarmonkey Adventurer is my new solar charging device for my electronic outdoor gear like a camera, headlamp, and smartwatch.
+Previously, I have used my Anker Astro 3E in order to keep my electronic devices charged on a multi-day hiking trip.
+However, I realized that the battery will be low on energy after 4 days so I was looking for a device that I can recharge during my hiking and packrafting trips.

 The Solarmonkey Adventurer has a 2500 mAh lithium-ion polymer battery, which is 4 times less than the Anker Astro 3E but with the possibility to recharge the battery every day e.g. by attaching it on my backpack during the day.

 - good solar panel (charges even when it is cloudy due to MPPT technology)*

 - thermal insulation battery protection: -10C to 90C *

 - low voltage protection*

 - bag which can be attached to the backpack.
 Also includes a small pocket to store cables and adapters.*